You might not be able to afford any of it yet.

 When they emerged on the scene back in the 1980s, the Red Hot Chili Peppers were a shocking discovery to many.
 Fusing rock and metal music with funk was somewhat outrageous, but that was exactly what launched the band into the stratosphere in the 1990s.

 One of the most important elements to the band’s sound and style is Michael Peter Balzary, popularly known as Flea.
-His bass playing that pretty much defined the Red Hot Chili Peppers.
+His bass playing that pretty much defined the Red Hot Chili Peppers sound.

 His collection of bass guitars included Music Man, Fender Jazz and Fender Precision basses, Modulus, and his own brand called Fleabass.